K-Quant/K-Quant/Model/model_pool/README.md

 ## Introduction

-This repo is for K-Quant project, stock forecasting module.
+This repo is a part of K-Quant project, stock forecasting module.

 This module have 3 basic functions:
 ### Module 2.1 knowledge based stock recommendation models